WeeksLaw/weeksweb/README.md

 # weeksweb
-This is a project to practice HTML, CSS, and Javascript.
+This is a project to practice HTML, CSS, and Javascript using the Netbeans IDE.